Education: A.B., Brown University, 1965; M.B.A., University of Virginia Darden School of Business, 1967

-George E. L. Barbee has taught innovation, entrepreneurship and marketing strategy at Darden since 1999, when he was named one of the first Batten Faculty Fellows.
-His 45-year innovative business career spanned Fortune 500 companies as a senior executive at Gillette, P&G's Noxell Division and Wilkinson Sword Ltd.; global partner of PriceWaterhouseCoopers (PwC); co-founder of the Consumer Financial Institute; and chair and board member of several entrepreneurial companies.
+George E. L. Barbee has taught Innovation, Entrepreneurship and Marketing Strategy at Darden since 1999, when he was named one of the first Batten Faculty Fellows.
+His 45-year innovative business career spanned Fortune 500 companies as a senior executive at Gillette, P&G's Noxell Division, Wilkinson Sword Ltd., Global Partner of PriceWaterhouseCoopers (PwC); Co-Founder of the Consumer Financial Institute; and Chairman and Board member of several entrepreneurial companies.

-Barbee has led innovation in revolutionizing the global shaving industry, and his entrepreneurial company became the largest independent provider of financial planning in the U.S. prior to being acquired by PwC.
-His work at PwC revolutionized the firm's global structure, working with 350 of its largest clients.
+Barbee has led innovation in revolutionizing the global shaving industry, his entrepreneurial company became the largest independent provider of financial planning in the U.S. prior to being acquired by PwC, and his work at PwC revolutionized the firm's global structure working with 350 of their largest clients.
 His work with Gillette, General Electric, PepsiCo and IBM led to innovative projects across 40 countries.
 Barbee currently teaches, consults and speaks to groups of interested innovators and entrepreneurs.

 He and his wife, Molly, travel extensively and live in Captiva Island, Florida, and Leland, Michigan.
 Their four sons are scattered from D.C. to Montana to Atlanta.

 Articles and Cases:

 "Innovating with Customers..., From Strategy to Implementation."
 2000; revised 2002; revised 2009.